Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= unreleased =
+* Introduce a blocklist for feature settings to be hidden (Analytics, Old Navigation) #1284
+* Add logic to search explicitly for the right key in order to inject the Navigation setting under the "Features" section #1284
+* Restore access to the editor and HPOS experimental options #1284

 = 2.2.11 =
 * Handling footer credits for Woo Express plans #1265
 * Convert plugins page to a WC page #1278